pandas Guide#

 E category

-F object
+F str

 dtype: object